The Case For MLPs: K-1 Tax Benefits Add Value

 These two conditions likely exclude most people from putting MLPs into consideration at all.
 It takes a lot of confidence to invest that much for that long.
 And frankly, most people don’t hold stocks longer than a single year so it’s hard to imagine a shift to a holding period 10-20 times as long.

-Ten years is probably about the longest you would be able to hold onto an MLP due to the fact that the average MLP lifespan really doesn’t seem much longer than that.
+Ten years is probably about the longest you would be able to hold onto one due to the fact that the average MLP lifespan really doesn’t seem much longer than that.
 Plenty have either reorganized or converted to C-Corps, gone through bankruptcy, have been combined into new entities through mergers or have been acquired.
 Each one of those events is going to make the tax man cometh.

 There are many parameters to adjust and all of them have an impact, so I only show a few cases here.